-Service Records 6.1 You must maintain details of the following: to be maintained
+Service Records 6 to be maintained

-- a. a record of the services provided to Entitled Students, including food, and accommodation; - b. a list outlining the items of clothing and equipment provided to Entitled Students including books, materials and other supplies.
+- Service Records 6.1 You must maintain details of the following: - a. a record of the services provided to Entitled Students, including food, and accommodation; - b. a list outlining the items of clothing and equipment provided to Entitled Students including books, materials and other supplies.